If you find yourself in the close vicinity to Cortina D'Ampezzo when travelling through the Italian Dolomites, then consider visiting Cinque Torri.

 You can easily spend an hour exploring and then another hour taking in the views whilst lounging on one of the many deck chairs that belong to Rifugio Scoiatolli.

-This short hike, part of much longer 118 km Alta Via 1, is a great introduction to the fascinating history of the Italian Dolomites.
+This short hike is a part of the much longer (142 km) Alta Via 1, is a great introduction to the fascinating history of the Italian Dolomites.

 Admittedly this is a short hike.
 To turn it into a full day excursion you can extend it by hiking further to rifugio Averau, 45 minutes away on an uphill path nr 439.
 This will add 150m of ascent to your day.